This Is 2020, Not 1987, And Not 1918

 Additionally, we can use the long-term trendline and assume a regression to the trend.
 In order to hit the long-term trendline again, the S&P 500 has to fall to about 1,450 points.
 Similar to the CAPE ratio, the long-term trendline also is just some form of guidance, but it seems extremely unlikely that the major indices will bottom exactly at the long-term trendline.
 It's also possible that we fall below the long-term trendline, which means the S&P 500 could fall even lower.

 A third way to determine potential downward targets is by using technical analysis.
-The most likely target in my opinion is about 1,550 points for the S&P 500, which would be a pullback to the highs of the Dotcom bubble and the Financial Crisis.
+The most likely target, in my opinion, is about 1,550 points for the S&P 500, which would be a pullback to the highs of the Dotcom bubble and the Financial Crisis.
 This would reflect a decline of 55%.
 Other potential targets could be the highs of 2015 (around 2,100 points), which we almost reached on March 23, 2020, and the lows of 2015 and 2016 (around 1,800 points).
-In this area we also find the 200-month simple moving average, which was reached in most bear markets in the past.
+In this area, we also find the 200-month simple moving average, which was reached in most bear markets in the past.

 (Source: Own work based on Metatrader 4)

-As mentioned above, the worst potential scenario in my opinion is a full correction of the last bull market, which would lead to a drop to 666 points for the S&P 500, but so far I don’t consider this scenario as being likely, but I also wouldn’t rule it out.
-It depends on a lot of different factors, which we can’t really know right now: How effective the different countries will be in containing the virus, how long the lockdown (or lockdown-like status) will last and how drastic the consequences for the economy will be (credit and business defaults, unemployment and so on).
+As mentioned above, the worst potential scenario, in my opinion, is a full correction of the last bull market, which would lead to a drop to 666 points for the S&P 500, but so far I don't consider this scenario as being likely, but I also wouldn't rule it out.
+It depends on a lot of different factors, which we can't really know right now: How effective the different countries will be in containing the virus, how long the lockdown (or lockdown-like status) will last and how drastic the consequences for the economy will be (credit and business defaults, unemployment and so on).

 Conclusion